Exclusive: Marie Kondo's 5 top tips for organizing a small kitchen

 With the launch of Marie Kondo's new Netflix show Sparking Joy on the horizon, the undisputed queen of organization is inevitably on our minds.
 However, we confess, the upcoming series isn't the only thing that's making us feel excited about tidying up.

-Instead, we're in a KonMari frenzy after Marie sat down with Homes & Gardens to share her sought-after organization secrets that will revolutionize your tidying habits and spark joy throughout your home.
+Instead, we're in a KonMari frenzy after Marie sat down with Homes & Gardens to share her sought-after secrets for organizing a kitchen – they will revolutionize your tidying habits and spark joy throughout your home.

 Firstly, she revealed her kitchen ideas – and her practical solutions for getting the space right.